astronomer/astro-docs/ac/next/install-vm.md

 > **Note:** MySQL 5.7 is compatible with Airflow, but is not recommended for users running Airflow 2.0+, as it does not support the ability to run more than 1 Scheduler.
 If you'd like to leverage Airflow's new [Highly-Available Scheduler](https://www.astronomer.io/blog/airflow-2-scheduler), make sure you're running MySQL 8.0+.

-Lastly, you will need to run the following three Airflow components:

-- Scheduler
-- Webserver
-- Worker(s)

-You can run these components on one or multiple machines, though we recommend using multiple machines for a production environment.

 ## Step 1: Set Up Airflow's Metadata Database

 In Airflow, the metadata database is responsible for keeping a record of all tasks across DAGs and their corresponding status (queued, scheduled, running, success, failed, etc).
 To set up the metadata DB: